John Plumptre (elder)

 Supported by the Duke of Newcastle, he was returned again at the top of the poll at the 1710 British general election.
 He acted as a teller for the Whigs and voted against the administration on the motion for 'No Peace Without Spain' on 7 December 1711.
 He was noted as a Whig who voted against the French commerce bill on 18 June 1713.
-Following the death of the Duke of Newcasle, Plumptre's interest at Nottingham was reduced and he was defeated at the 1713 British general election.
+Following the death of the Duke of Newcastle, Plumptre's interest at Nottingham was reduced and he was defeated at the 1713 British general election.